 Splitting Lanes.
 This is when a motorcycle moves in between two vehicles in separate lanes.
 Make sure you have the experience to make this move and make sure drivers around you are alert.

 Avoid Riding in Inclement Weather.
-The risk for injuries increase in the rain and other bad weather conditions.
+The risk for personal injuries increase in the rain and other bad weather conditions.

 - Motorcycles, National Highway Traffic Safety Administration

 - 7 Tips for Motorcycle Safety, Massachusetts Department of Transportation

 - Motorcycle and Bicycle Helmet Use Laws, Insurance Institute for Highway Safety